6 Bossa Nova Chord Progressions You Need to Know!

 Key Bossa Nova Composers

 1. Antônio Carlos Jobim: Often referred to as the father of bossa nova, Jobim’s compositions, such as “The Girl from Ipanema,” “Desafinado,” and “Waters of March,” have become iconic jazz standards.
-Jobim internationalized Bossa Nova music by working alongside American jazz greats like Frank Sinatra and Stan Getz.
+Tom Jobim internationalized Bossa Nova music by working alongside American jazz greats like Frank Sinatra and Stan Getz.

-2. João Gilberto: Known for his innovative guitar style and soothing vocals, Gilberto pioneered the bossa nova movement.
+2. João Gilberto: Known for his innovative guitar style and soothing vocals, Joao Gilberto pioneered the bossa nova movement.
 He adapted samba rhythms for guitar and set the longstanding precedent of soft and smooth vocal performances in Bossa Nova music.

 3. Vinicius de Moraes: Vinicius de Moraes collaborated extensively with Jobim and wrote many of the lyrics for many Bossa Nova songs, including “The Girl from Ipanema” and “Chega de Saudade.”